fmaste/Haskell/Nix.md

 ## 10,000 ft view

-A Nix software package (a bunch of different things to build, install to later be able to run) contains ***a description written in a language created for this specific purpose that defines a function from inputs to outputs***.
+A software package is a bunch of different things to build and install in a way that allows to later be able to use it.

+A Nix software package contains ***a description of the build and install process in a function from inputs to outputs written in a language created for this specific purpose***, the Nix expression language.

-The ***inputs are other expressions written in Nix***, mostly Nix libraries passed as arguments that are involved in building the package description like a library to fetch code using ```git```.
+The ***inputs are other expressions also written in Nix***, mostly Nix libraries passed as arguments that are involved in building the package like a library to fetch code using ```git``` or dependencies needed at runtime.

 \* A Nix file contains a Nix language expression that can have no inputs, just a value, but you know that we are told how everything is a function.